scvalex/ltc/docs/final.md

 The next issue that we mentioned was the manual deconstruction and reconstruction of the `Person` records when inserting and getting values.
 For LTc, we require that values have a `Generic` instance.
-This type-class is part of the
+This type class is part of the
 \href{http://www.haskell.org/ghc/docs/7.6.2/html/users_guide/generic-programming.html}{GHC
 Generics} framework, and allows us to get a "universal" representation of any value.
 We can then use this representation to automatically